-ANALYSIS
+STAFF ANALYSIS

-The applicant is proposing to construct a new 2-story addition at the rear of the site.
-In order to construct the new building, the applicant is proposing the total demolition of the 1-story rear accessory structure.
-The existing accessory structure is not classified within the Miami Beach Historic Properties Database.
+The applicant is proposing the renovation and restoration of the primary building at the front of the lot and the construction of a new detached 3-story addition at the rear of the site.
+In order to construct the addition, the applicant is proposing the total demolition of the 2-story rear accessory building.
+The existing rear structure is classified as Contributing within the Miami Beach Historic Properties Database.
 Per City of Miami Beach code section 142-155(a)(3)(g):

-Only those portions of a contributing building that were not part of the original structure on site, or that have not acquired any type of architectural significance, as determined by staff or the historic preservation board, may be proposed to be demolished."
+Only those portions of a contributing building that were not part of the original structure on site, or that have not acquired any type of architectural significance, as determined by staff or the historic preservation board, may be proposed to be demolished.

-As such, the applicant is requesting that the Board classify the accessory structure as Non-Contributing as a part of this application.
+The applicant is requesting that the Board re-classify the rear structure as Non-Contributing as a part of this application.